mitulmalani15898/book-a-holic/README.md

 # Project: Group 3

+Bookaholic : Books at your fingertips is a web-based eBook store where users can search for books spanning a variety of categories and can read their favorites online in the embedded viewer or offline by downloading, as per their preferences.
+This repository contains the code for Bookaholic's frontend which is built with React.js.

 This is the group project repository for the course CSCI 5709 - Advanced Topics in Web Development instructed by Professor Maria Gabriella Mosquera.

 - _Date Created_: 27 Jan 2022